legend80s/gallery-server/README.md

 - [x] Viewable on mobile.
 - [x] Adapt to mobile.
 - [ ] Image lazy load.
+- [ ] Security on privacy. only url with token is shareable.

 ## Show your support